potpie-ai/SWE-bench/prompt_new.md

 - **Strategic over tactical**: Find the design flaw, not just the symptom.
 Ask "why does this bug exist?" not just "how does it manifest?"
 - **Fix at source, not downstream, don't patch the problem instead make sure it doesn't happen**: Prefer preventing bad state where it originates over handling it where it's consumed.
 If you're adding guards far from the origin, reconsider.
 This is very important part of the process
 - **Preserve patterns**: Match existing code style and idioms.
 Confirm if we have checked how similar functionalities/use-cases of fix are handled elsewhere in the repo.
 Reuse functions, classes and other utilities/patterns, add this to the requirements.
 Take time to dig for patterns and utilities
+- **Trace before fixing**: Map complete upstream (origin) and downstream (consumers) flow.
+Identify ALL candidate fix locations, then choose the one that prevents rather than handles, protects the most code paths, and aligns with component responsibilities.
 - **No test modifications**: Implement fixes only—no running or updating tests.
 All fixes are single file changes, add this to requirements (IMPORTANT) and verify before generating diff
 - **Exhaustive verification**: Assume there's always one more case you haven't considered.